Looking for the best activities to do during your trip to Ushuaia, Argentina? You’ve come to the right place!

 It is possible to do this hike on your own, but the starting point in the Lasifashaj Valley can be really difficult to find on your own, and you’ll run the risk of getting lost.
 This tour, on the other hand, will pick you up from your hotel and take you to the trailhead, and you’ll have an experienced local guide to keep you on track the whole way.

-This experience costs around $125 USD and we think it’s the best way to experience the Emerald Lagoon, so if you’re up for an adventure then you should definitely add this one to your list!
+We think this is definitely the best way to experience the Emerald Lagoon, so if you’re up for an adventure, then you should definitely add this one to your list!

 4. Walk With Penguins!